Home Blogs 3D Point Cloud to BIM

 Semi-automatic/automatic Methods:

-This approach uses software and plugins to recognize and quickly create basic objects from a point cloud, helping save time compared to fully manual methods.
+This approach leverages Scan to BIM automation software and plugins to recognize and quickly create basic objects from a point cloud, helping save time compared to fully manual methods.
 For example, EdgeWise software can automatically recognize and redraw technical pipes from a point cloud, BricsCAD BIM uses AI tools to recognize walls and floors.
 However, these tools are still quite limited and can only handle simple objects, not yet fully replacing human involvement.
 Currently, some companies have started to apply their own automated modeling tools, such as ViBIM.

 Step 6: Verify, Refine, and Export the Model